franziskuskiefer/pq-tls-draft/draft-kiefer-tls-ecdhe-sidh.md

        struct {
            opaque X[coordinate_length];
-           opaque S[sidh_coordinate_length];
            opaque P[sidh_coordinate_length];
            opaque Q[sidh_coordinate_length];
+           opaque R[sidh_coordinate_length];
        } UncompressedPointRepresentation;

 X is the public point from x25519 or x448 as described in {{RFC7748}}.

-S, P, and Q are the binary representations of three field elements over GF(p503^2) and GF(p751^2) respectively from the public SIDH key values.
-Each element, (a+b\*i), is encoded with `a` preceding `b`.
-The scalars, `a` and `b` are encoded in 63 or 94 octets, respectively, in little endian format, i.e., the least significant octet appears first.
+P, Q, and R are the binary representations of three field elements over GF(p503^2) and GF(p751^2) respectively from the public SIDH key values as described in {{sidh-keyexchange}}.
 All values in the struct are encoded without length prefixes or separators.

 Implementers MUST perform the checks to verify the SIDH public key as specified in Section 9 of {{eSIDH}}.